nrfq/conditionmarkers/README.md

 ![Page Left](./docs/pageleft.jpg)

-You can also filter the icons by typing in the name in the filter box.
+You can also filter the icons by typing their name in the filter box.
 Clearing this box will bring you back to the page you were on.

 ![Filter](./docs/filter.jpg)